Vieper1/MemoryManager/README.md

 NOTE:	The walls comprise of white square bricks placed close to each other.
 Each reflect the ball in a random direction to give a sense of randomness to the game
 	(Not really an interesting feature, but I just had in there since it makes it fun)

-The following is a list of features you'd find in my Pong game:

-1. I noticed GLib's input handler gives you callbacks with each button press/release, so I used that to update a std::vector<uints> in Input.h every time there's a key callback
-   This let me have a "Keyboard_IsKeyDown(uint Button_ID)" function similar to that in Unity

-	- Engine/Systems/Input.h/cpp				=> key data handled here
-	- CppAssignments/MonsterChase.cpp			=> usage of Keyboard_IsKeyDown(uint Button_ID)

-2. Uses a SmartPtr/WeakPtr system
-	- Only the property "std::vector<SmartPtr<Actor>> actors" in World holds references to the actors
-	- There's a WeakPtr copy of the actors, which is used to distribute weak references to observer systems
-	- Systems like Components (Physics, Box/CircleColliders, Follow), CollisionSystem, Input depend on the weak referernces and try to acquire full refs to work with

-3. Implemented a World class which handles
-	- Engine/General/World.h
-	- Engine/General/World.cpp

-   a.
-Actor Spawning (With and without JSON for prefab)
-   b.
-BeginPlay()
-   c.
-EventTick()
-   d.
-Pause
-   e.
-Quit
-   f.
-Cleanup - Deleting all actors | Stop GLib Service

-4. Physics Components
-	- Each actor with an attached PhysicsComponent will have simulated motion with forces leading to linear acceleration
-	- Drag forces included
-	- X/Y constraints to lock movement in one/both axes
-	- AddForce() function accumulates impending forces before applying them together in one Tick()

-5. Math
-	- Math.h provides some basic functionality like randomRange(), clamp(), isNearlyZero/Equal()
-	- Vector classes for sizes 2, 3, 4
-	- Matrix classes for sizes 3, 4
-	- Matrix classes with transform matrices for translation, rotation and scaling

-6. Collision
-	- Uses the Swept-Axis collision check method to identify impending collisions
-	- Calls on the actors' OnCollisionStay() and OnHit() functions when impending collision is found
-	- Forwards all objects to the latest resolved impending collision time